Homicide Investigation in Montour Co.

-Police say 33-year-old David Downing of St. Louis, Missouri got into an argument with the victim.
+Police say 33-year-old David Downing of St. Louis, Missouri got into an argument with the victim and shot him.

-He then allegedly got in a vehicle with 25-year-old Miqueal Brown also of Missouri who drove them from the scene.

 Downing was charged with criminal homicide, hindering apprehension, and carrying a firearm without a license and was remanded to the Montour County prison.